inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 }
 ```

+The `access` field will default to `public` for both records and files if not
-The `access` field is required by the REST API.
+provided to the REST API.

 ## Metadata